 Information, Technology, and Society

 Introduction to the basic concepts and applications of computer and Internet-related information technology and its impacts on individual users, businesses, groups, organizations, and society.
 Topics include access, evaluation, and use of digital information; ethical and security implications of information use and storage; human-computer interactions; social aspects of information systems; economic and legal issues; and professional presentation and communication of information.
 Information literacy skills that promote lifelong learning are developed through exposure to various existing and emerging technologies, including information resources, communication methods, and technology.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): Placement by Examination or RDG111.
+3 Credits (3 Lecture) Prerequisite(s): Placement by Examination or RDG111.

 Business Computer Applications Using Spreadsheet

 Analysis and application of electronic spreadsheets as a business decision-making tool.
 Advanced spreadsheet development topics include planning, creation, formatting, graphing, maintenance, what-if analyses, troubleshooting, and data management.
 Design and apply basic macros to automate and enhance the use of the spreadsheet.
 3 Credits (3 Lecture) Prerequisite(s): CSC110 or CSC124.

 Business Computer Applications Using Database